dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 There are four main APIs for accessing entities tracked by a <xref:Microsoft.EntityFrameworkCore.DbContext>:

 - <xref:System.Data.Entity.DbContext.Entry%2A?displayProperty=nameWithType> returns an <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry%601> instance for a given entity instance.
-- <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.Entries%2A?displayProperty=nameWithType> returns <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry%601> instances for all tracked entities, or all tracked entities of a given type.
+- <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.Entries%2A?displayProperty=nameWithType> returns <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry%601> instances for all tracked entities, or for all tracked entities of a given type.
 - <xref:Microsoft.EntityFrameworkCore.DbContext.Find%2A?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.FindAsync%2A?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbSet%601.Find%2A?displayProperty=nameWithType>, and <xref:Microsoft.EntityFrameworkCore.DbSet%601.FindAsync%2A?displayProperty=nameWithType> find a single entity by primary key, first looking in tracked entities, and then querying the database if needed.
 - <xref:Microsoft.EntityFrameworkCore.DbSet%601.Local?displayProperty=nameWithType> returns actual entities (not EntityEntry instances) for entities of the entity type represented by the DbSet.